 #10: Forensic Computer Analyst

-A Forensic Computer Analyst gathers evidence off computers, networks and other data storage devices in order to investigate instances of digital crime.
+A Forensic Computer Analyst gathers evidence off computers, networks, and other data storage devices for investigating instances of digital crime.

-These individuals commonly work closely with law enforcement agencies to compile evidence for legal cases, draft technical reports or offer expert testimony in trial and train officers in computer evidence tactics.
-Those wanting to pursue this career path must be familiar with several programming languages and operating systems as well as with cryptography principles, eDiscovery tools and forensics software.
+These individuals commonly work closely with law enforcement agencies to compile evidence for legal cases, draft technical reports, offer expert testimony in trials, and train officers in computer evidence tactics.
+Those wanting to pursue this career path must be familiar with several programming languages and operating systems as well as with cryptography principles, eDiscovery tools, and forensics software.

-Forensic Computer Analysts make a median salary of $71,772.
-They can expect to earn at least $47K, according to PayScale.
-However, given the possibility of commissions, tips and overtime, they can make as much as $117K.
+Forensic Computer Analysts make a median salary of $74,896.
+They can expect to earn at least $51K, according to PayScale.
+But with the possibility of commissions, tips, and overtime, they can make as much as $119K.

 #9: Information Security Specialist

-Oftentimes, Information Security Specialists are required to analyze the security requirements of an organization’s systems, install and configure security solutions on corporate networks, perform vulnerability testing and help train fellow employees in security awareness.
-Individuals who are interested in becoming Information Security Specialists should have knowledge in ethical hacking, computer networking, programming and Security Information and Event Management (SIEM).
+Information Security Specialists are often required to analyze a system’s security requirements, install and configure security solutions, perform vulnerability testing, and help train fellow employees in security awareness.
+Individuals who are interested in becoming Information Security Specialists should have knowledge of ethical hacking, computer networking, programming, and Security Information and Event Management (SIEM).

-Information Security Specialists earn a median salary of $75,308.
-According to PayScale’s most recent estimates, these individuals make at least $49K but can take home as much as $114K.
+Information Security Specialists earn a median salary of $77,092.
+According to PayScale, these individuals make at least $51K but can take home as much as $121K.

 A IT Security Consultant is an outside expert who helps an organization implement the best solutions according to their security needs.

-Those who wish to become IT Security Consultants must be knowledgeable in a wide range of security standards, security systems and authentication protocols.
-In order to succeed, they must also be willing to develop an in-depth picture of the organization for which they are working, which includes interviewing management and other executives as well as familiarizing themselves with the organization’s corporate policies.
-IT Security Consultants can then use this knowledge to implement a set of security tools they see fit depending on an organization’s needs.
+Those who wish to become IT Security Consultants must be knowledgeable in a wide range of security standards, security systems, and authentication protocols.
+They must also be willing to develop an in-depth picture of the organization for which they are working.
+That includes interviewing management and other executives as well as familiarizing themselves with the organization’s corporate policies.
+IT Security Consultants can then use this knowledge to implement a set of security tools they see fit depending on an organization’s requirements.

-IT Security Consultants make a median salary of $83,235, according to PayScale’s estimates.
-They can expect to bring home at least $58K, but they can earn as much as $131K a year.
+IT Security Consultants make a median salary of $85,505, according to PayScale.
+They can expect to bring home at least $62K, and they can earn as much as $140K a year.